joe-elliott/cert-exporter/readme.md

 See [deployment](https://github.com/joe-elliott/cert-exporter/blob/master/docs/deploy.md) for detailed information on running cert-exporter and examples of running it in a [kops](https://github.com/kubernetes/kops) cluster.

+See [custom-secrets](https://github.com/joe-elliott/cert-exporter/blob/master/docs/examples/custom-secrets) for examples of how to run it to scrape certificates in secrets managed by you (not cert-manager).

 ### Dashboard

 After running cert-exporter in your cluster it's easy to build a [custom dashboard](https://github.com/joe-elliott/cert-exporter/blob/master/docs/sample-dashboard.yaml) to expose information about the certs in your cluster.